theextraordinary/Python-tutorials/README.md

 # Python-tutorials
-These are some pyhton turorials for help ,have fun and learn
+These are some python turorials for help ,have fun and learn